jessyuqiu/jessyuqiu.github.io/teaching.md

 — Intro Microeconomic Theory, Fall 2023 (TA)

 > “Yu was thoroughly prepared for each recitation and helped clarify homework problems.
 She was also patient and helpful when students presented solutions to the class.
-Very clear explanation that reflects a deep understanding of the material”
+Very clear explanation that reflects a deep understanding of the material.”

 — Ph.D.
 Math Camp, Fall 2022 (TA)